macpan-workshop

 Stratification-->Exploration;

-In this cycle, exploration often clarifies if our existing parameter values need refinement.
-In turn, parameterization refines a model so that it can be used to make defensible inferences in a specific context.
-Such inferences can raise questions about whether a model should be stratified to make it more realistic.
+In this cycle, exploration can clarify if existing parameter values need refinement.
+In turn, calibration refines a model so that it can be used to make defensible inferences in a specific context.
+Inferences can raise questions about whether a model should be stratified to make it more realistic.
 Finally, stratification can create new model behaviours that may require further exploration, starting the cycle over again.

 We will use this model refinement cycle to provide context when concepts are introduced in the workshop.
-The instructor will take a modelling example through one cycle during the workshop (Note: The example that we will use needs to be discussed as the contract proceeds).
-Participants will be given time to try some of these techniques on their own models that they have come prepared with.
+The instructor will take a modelling example through one cycle during the workshop.
+Participants will be given time to try some of these techniques on their own models.

 Objectives

-The overall goal of the workshop is to train epidemiological modellers to use macpan2 software in their efforts to use compartmental modelling to support public health.
-Each session will cover techniques associated with one step in the model refinement cycle.
+The overall goal of the workshop is to introduce epidemiological modellers to the macpan2 software for compartmental modelling to support public health.
+Each session will cover techniques associated with one of the steps in the model refinement cycle.

-There will not be enough time in the workshop to cover all of macpan2, so there will be a companion set of online materials that will cover all of the options available to modellers.
-In the workshop, we will follow one example through one full iteration of the model refinement cycle.
-Variations on each skill that is covered will be described in the companion material.
-Where applicable, the lists of workshop objectives link to lists of these variations.
+There will not be enough time in the workshop to cover all of macpan2, so there will be a companion set of online materials that will cover more of the available options.

 Session 1: Exploration

-Participants will learn how to do the following types of tasks required for exploring model simulations.
+You will learn about the following types of tasks required for exploring model simulations.

-Participants will learn how to do the following types of tasks required for parameterizing models for making inferences about a particular population and public health problem.
+You will learn about the following types of tasks required for parameterizing models, for exploring scenarios and making inferences and predictions about a particular population and public health problem.

 Session 3: Inference

-Participants will learn how to do the following types of tasks that are often necessary when making inferences using realistically parameterized models.
+You will learn about the following types of tasks that are often necessary when making inferences using calibrated models.

 Session 4: Stratification